 CHF, or congestive heart failure, is a health condition that results when the heart isn’t pumping blood as effectively as it ought to.
 CHF can be caused by a few different conditions, including high blood pressure and coronary artery disease.
 People with CHF may experience flare-ups, or abrupt worsening of symptoms.
-Lend a Hand’s caregivers, experts in home and hospice care in Reno and the surrounding communities, can help seniors watch for signs of a congestive heart failure flare-up and take action to better manage the condition.
+Lend a Hand’s caregivers, experts in home and hospice care in Sparks and the surrounding communities, can help seniors watch for signs of a congestive heart failure flare-up and take action to better manage the condition.

 If you or someone you love has CHF, watch for these changes that might suggest a flare-up: